-Acid – In chemistry, a substance capable of forming hydrogen ions when disolved in water.
+Acid – In chemistry, a substance capable of forming hydrogen ions when dissolved in water.
 Acids can weaken cellulose in paper, board, and cloth, leading to embrittlement.
 Acids may be introduced in the manufacture of library materials and may be left in intentionally (as in certain sizings) or incidentally.
 Acids may also be introduced by migration from other materials or from atmospheric pollution.
 See also pH and Acid migration.

 Acid-free – In chemistry, materials that have a pH of 7.0 or higher.
 Some-times used incorrectly as a synonym for alkaline or buffered.
 Such materials may be produced from virtually any cellulose fiber source (cotton and wood, among others), if measures are taken during manufacture to eliminate active acid from the pulp.
-However free of acid a paper or board may be immediately after manufacture, over time the presence of residual chlorine from bleaching, aluminum sulfate from sizing, or pollutants in the atmosphere may lead to the formation of acid unless the paper or board has been buffered with an alkaline substance.
+However free of acid a paper or board may be immediately after manufacture, over time the presence of residual chlorine from bleaching, aluminium sulfate from sizing, or pollutants in the atmosphere may lead to the formation of acid unless the paper or board has been buffered with an alkaline substance.

 Acid Migration – The transfer of acid from an acidic material to a less acidic or pH neutral material.
 This may occur directly, when the two materials are in intimate contact.
 For instance, acid may migrate from boards, end-papers, and protective tissues, as well as the paper covers of books and pamphlets, to the less acidic paper of the text.